Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 7. Custom join message
 8. Support for Windows 10-8.1-8-7-Vista-XP

-**Currently we are actively developing this mod check back often for updates**
+**we are actively developing this mod check back often for updates**

 *future plans*
 ```